Physics Unlimited's inaugural team-based Explorer Competition

 three-sheet Excel document.

-Lists of teams ranked by the total number of points* received on each of the two parts, including their respective awards, if any, are available in the following two PDF files linked on the top of this page.
+Lists of teams ranked by the total number of points* received on each of the two parts, including their respective awards, if any, are available in the two PDF files linked on the top of this page.

 *Please note that all teams listed above the bold red line in these documents have been recognized with Honorable Mention.
 The team rankings have been updated in February 2018 to account for tied scores.
 Original versions of team results can be found here